HIGHLIGHTS-Top U.S. hedge funds up Dollar General, Walgreen stakes

 DOLLAR GENERAL CORP

-While Loeb's Third Point increased its stake in Dollar General, Farallon closed out its position, selling 3.2 million shares, and Omega Advisors sold its entire stake of 1.7 million shares.
+While Loeb's Third Point increased its stake in Dollar General, Farallon closed out its position, selling 3.2 million shares.
 Tiger Consumer also liquidated its 814,723-share position, which had made up 2 percent of its portfolio.

 DOW CHEMICAL CO

-Third Point, already a big investor in Dow, increased its bet dramatically by buying 14.7 million shares, to raise his holdings by 204 percent.
+Loeb's Third Point, already a big investor in the company, increased his bet dramatically by buying 14.7 million shares, to raise his holdings by 204 percent.
 The company now ranks as Loeb's biggest U.S. stock holding, at nearly 14 percent of the portfolio.

 EBAY INC

-Barry Rosenstein's Jana Partners cut its stake in eBay by 2.9 million shares to 1 million shares.
+Barry Rosenstein's Jana Partners cut its stake by 2.9 million shares to 1 million shares.

 FACEBOOK INC

-Putnam Investments raised its holding in Facebook by 30 percent and bought 1.2 million shares.
+Putnam Investments raised its holding by 30 percent and bought 1.2 million shares.

 GENERAL MOTORS CO